sirpent-team/sirpent-rust/PROTOCOL.md

     […]
     Server: {"msg": "game_over", "data": {"winners": ["46bit", "Taneb"], "turn": {"casualties": {"Taneb": …}, "eaten": {}, "food": [{"x": -24, "y": 3}], "snakes": {"46bit": {"segments": [{"x": -6, "y": -17}]}, "46bit_": {"segments": [{"x": 11,"y": -1}]}}, "turn_number": 100}, "game_id": "bb117ad4-d26b-49ac-8cd1-2d30572e6f41"}}

-Died and won messages must not be relayed to spectators.
+Died messages must not be relayed to spectators.
 Spectators should infer deaths from the `data.turn.casualties` field on each `turn` or `game_over` message.
 Similarly winners should be inferred from the `data.winners` field on each `game_over` message.

 Servers may play multiple games simultaneously.
 Spectators may be sent multiple games at once.
 In this case the `data.game_id` field can be used to determine